zyeeda/install-opencv/README.md

 * OpenCV home `/home/<username>/opencv-2.4.x`
 * Java and Python bindings `/home/<username>/opencv-2.4.x/build`

+#### Updates
+Once you've built ffmpeg and OpenCV with this package you will only need to build OpenCV in the future.
+You can also remove any package installed with checkinstall using `sudo dpkg -r packagename`.

 ### Java
 To run Java programs in Eclipse you need add the OpenCV library.
 * Window, Preferences, Java, Build Path, User Libraries, New..., OpenCV, OK